 However, this transition came with its fair share of challenges.
 Adapting our platform for multi-tenancy required a meticulous approach.

-We needed to ensure that each tenant could seamlessly and securely access their data and services while maintaining optimal performance and reliability across all regions.
+We needed to ensure that each city partner could seamlessly and securely access their data and services while maintaining optimal performance and reliability across all regions.

 What strategies and actions did you take to tackle these challenges?